 Electrifying our lives with Professor Renate Egan

-Professor Egan joins us in the most recent episode of Rewired, explaining the role she has played making solar a common and affordable technology and looking ahead to future opportunities.
+Joining us on Rewired, Professor Egan explains the role she has played making solar a common and affordable technology and looking ahead to future opportunities.

-She is living her vision, investing in a small solar system in 2008 that she has since expanded and backed up with battery storage.
-Her own electrification journey has seen her switch to an electric vehicle and she aims to replace her gas cooktop and water heater within the next year.
+Professor Egan is living her vision: investing in a small solar system in 2008 that she has since expanded and backed up with battery storage; switching to an electric vehicle; and she has plans to replace her gas cooktop and water heater.

 “In four months, we’ve put 4000 kilometres on the car.
 And I haven’t been to a petrol station once.”

 In 2013, Professor Egan co-founded Solar Analytics, which provides monitoring information to help solar households understand their energy generation and usage.